 What Are Bonds?

 A bond is a fixed-income instrument representing a loan made by an investor to a borrower (typically corporate or governmental).
-Bonds are used by these entities to finance projects and operations.
+They are used by these entities to finance projects and operations.
 When you purchase a bond, you are essentially lending money to the issuer in exchange for periodic interest payments and the return of the bond’s face value when it matures.

 Key Terms and Concepts

-• Maturity Date: The date on which the bond matures and the principal is repaid.
+- Maturity Date: The date on which the bond matures and the principal is repaid.

 How They Work